badlydrawnrob/python-playground/building-with-fast-api/README.md

 **Out of scope for this repo, but here's some suggestions.** What are the major threats?

+1. Use `python-jose[cryptography]` latest version
-1. `python-jose` version in the book is [unsafe](https://security.snyk.io/package/pip/python-jose): use `python-jose[cryptography]`
+    - `python-jose` version in the book is [unsafe](https://security.snyk.io/package/pip/python-jose)
-    - Older MacOS [doesn't support](https://cryptography.io/en/latest/faq/#installing-cryptography-with-openssl-older-than-3-0-0-fails) OpenSSL 3.0.0 but your server should
+    - OpenSSL 3.0.0 [doesn't support](https://cryptography.io/en/latest/faq/#installing-cryptography-with-openssl-older-than-3-0-0-fails) Older MacOS, but your server should
 2. Prevent common attacks such as XSS and DDoS
     - Exclude off-domain requests to the API with `app.add_middleware()`
     - Restrict headers (such as CURL) or by IP address
     - Rate limit or create hard-to-guess `client_id` and `client_secret`s
 3. Never allow anyone else to [inject SQL](https://security.berkeley.edu/education-awareness/how-protect-against-sql-injection-attacks) into your queries

-Have a professional check over your code, or research thoroughly.[^5] Nothing is foolproof, and you'll want to watch your server logs and database for signs of tampering.
+Have a professional check over your code, or research thoroughly.[^5] Nothing is foolproof; you'll want to watch your server logs and database for signs of tampering.